 - Orange juice stops are a must – supporting the locals too 🙂

-An early wake up call today as the 5am call to prayer wakes me up!
-We leave the gite around 8.30am and make a slow steady hike out of the village.
-Soon we can see what we are here for, Morocco’s Atlas Mountains amazing Mount Toubkal.
+An early wake-up call today as the 5 am ‘call to prayer’ wakes me up!
+We leave the gite around 8.30 am and make a slow steady hike out of the village.
+Shortly into the trek on day three, you can see Mount Toubkal, the highest peak in the Atlas Mountains.